-I, ANGELICA H. LAVARES, Filipino, of legal age and a resident y, after having
+I, ANGELICA H. LAVARES, Filipino, of legal age and a resident of

-- 1. I am a nominee for independent director of Metropolitan Bank & Trust Company and have been its independent director since Apr.
+- I am a nominee for independent director of Metropolitan Bank & Trust Company and have been its independent director since Apr.
 24, 2019. - 2.
 I am affiliated with the following companies or organizations (including Government-Owned and Controlled Corporations):